Querying a project's forecasts

 }

-Zoltar supports converting automatically from some prediction types to desired ones that have not actually been uploaded.
+Zoltar supports converting from some prediction types to desired ones that have not actually been uploaded.
+Conversion is activated by running a forecast query with these two parameters set:

-2. Include query options for the conversions you want.
-Including an option does two things: a) it tells Zoltar that it should convert TO that type (i.e., that conversion is activated), and b) possible details about how to do the conversion.
+1. Include query options for the conversions you want.
+Including a conversion option does two things: a) it tells Zoltar that it should convert to that type (i.e., it enables that conversion), and b) possible details about how to do the conversion, depending on the types involved.
+(Some conversions require additional information on how to perform the conversion.)

-Here are all the conversions that we hope to support (TO on the arrow left and FROM on the right):
+Here are all the conversions that we hope to support:

 Converting takes into account each prediction element's target's type: